-Nationality: This program is for candidates of foreign nationality.
-Binational candidates, one of which nationality is French, are not eligible.
+Nationality: This programme is reserved for candidates of non-French nationality.
+Candidates with two nationalities, one of which is French, are not eligible.

-Origin of applications: Only applications sent by the French institutions are admissible.
-The latter undertake to enroll laureates in the training for which they were selected.
-Applications sent by other means are not receivable.
-In addition, a candidate nominated by more than one institution will see his application rejected.
+Origin of applications: Only applications submitted by French educational establishments are accepted.
+These establishments undertake to enrol scholarship holders on the course for which they have been selected.
+Applications submitted by any other means shall not be considered.
+Furthermore, any candidate nominated by more than one establishment shall be disqualified.

 Applications are not accepted from students directly.
 Applications for EIFFEL scholarships are submitted by French Higher Education Institutions.
-The French higher education institutions screen candidates they submit to the Eiffel program among foreign students they wish to receive for training.
-You must meet the requirements of the French Institution in order to be considered for the scholarship.
+You must apply and meet the requirements of the French Higher Education Institution in order to be considered for the scholarship.
 The deadline for applications to Campus France is 6 January 2017.
 Application deadline to participating French Institutions is earlier and falls around November-December 2016.

-It is important to read the Eiffel Program Guide and visit the official website (link found below) to access the online application form and for detailed information on how to apply for this scholarship.
+It is important to read the Eiffel Programme Guide and the Application Guide and visit the official website (link found below) to access the online application form and for detailed information on how to apply for this scholarship.

 Official Scholarship Website: http://www.campusfrance.org/en/eiffel